 Comparison table

-The same eight builders against the SaaS scorecard.
+The eight ranked builders plus the four 2026 newcomers, scored against the SaaS scorecard.

 | Builder | Real code output | Code ownership | Multi-tenant ready | Built-in auth | Built-in payments | Built-in DB and storage | API or MCP access | Custom domain |